antfu/contribute/README.md

 We use [`pnpm`](https://pnpm.io/) for most of the projects, and maybe a few with [`yarn`](https://classic.yarnpkg.com/), we highly recommend you install [`ni`](https://github.com/antfu/ni) so you don't need to worry about the package manager when switching across different projects.

 We will use `ni`'s commands in the following code snippets.
-If you are not using it, you can do convertion yourself: `ni = pnpm install`, `nr = pnpm run`.
+If you are not using it, you can do the convertion yourself: `ni = pnpm install`, `nr = pnpm run`.

 1. [Enable Corepack](#corepack)
 2. Install dependencies with `ni` under the project root

-## 💡 Common Scripts
+## 💡 Commands

 ### `nr dev`

-Start development environment.
+Start the development environment.

 If it's a Node.js package, it will start the build process in watch mode, or [stub the passive watcher when using `unbuild`](https://antfu.me/posts/publish-esm-and-cjs#stubbing).